webpack/webpack-cli/OPTIONS.md

   --no-output-environment-for-of                                                     Negative 'output-environment-for-of' option.
   --output-environment-module                                                        The environment supports EcmaScript Module syntax to import EcmaScript modules (import ... from '...').
   --no-output-environment-module                                                     Negative 'output-environment-module' option.
-  --output-filename <value>                                                          Specifies the name of each output file on disk.
-You must **not** specify an absolute path here!
-The `output.path` option determines the location on disk the files are written to, filename is used solely for naming the individual files.
+  --output-filename <value>                                                          Specifies the filename template of output files on disk.
+You must **not** specify an absolute path here, but the path may contain folders separated by '/'!
+The specified path is joined with the value of the 'output.path' option to determine the location on disk.
   --output-global-object <value>                                                     An expression which is used to address the global object/scope in runtime code.
   --output-hash-digest <value>                                                       Digest type used for the hash.
   --output-hash-digest-length <value>                                                Number of chars which are used for the hash.